stratisproject/pyStratis/tutorials/SendingTransaction.md

 Sending a Standard Transaction with Pystratis
 =============================================
-When you used a wallet GUI to send a transaction, several steps to build the transaction are hidden from the user.
+When you use a wallet GUI to send a transaction, several steps to build the transaction are hidden from the user.
 These include:
 - Retrieving a list of spendable outputs
 - Building the transaction